-For the Veer Ended
+For the Year Ended

-[&]quot;Organic Revenue," which is a non-GAAP financial measure, is defined as total core commissions and fees less (i) the first twelve months of commission and fee revenues generated from acquisitions, less (ii) divested business (net commissions and fees generated from offices, and books of business sold by the Company) with the associated revenue removed from the corresponding period of the prior year, less (iii) for the calculation of Organic Revenue in 2021 and 2022, the period-over-period impact of Foreign Currency Translation, less (iv) for the calculation of Organic Revenue in 2018, the impact of the New Revenue Standard.
+&quot;Organic Revenue," which is a non-GAAP financial measure, is defined as total core commissions and fees less (i) the first twelve months of commission and fee revenues generated from acquisitions, less (ii) divested business (net commissions and fees generated from offices, and books of business sold by the Company) with the associated revenue removed from the corresponding period of the prior year, less (iii) for the calculation of Organic Revenue in 2021 and 2022, Foreign Currency Translation.
+Organic Revenue can be expressed as a dollar amount or a percentage rate when describing Organic Revenue growth.